-Parents or guardians and other family members are key partners in a student's commitment to higher education, and the Office of Student Activities and Greek Life values their interest in better understanding the organizations that their students chooses to join while in college.
+Parents or guardians and other family members are key partners in a student's commitment to higher education.
+As such, the Office of Student Activities and Greek Life values their interest in better understanding the organizations that their student chooses to join while in college.
 The fraternity and sorority experience may be something completely new to the families of Gettysburg students, or something very different from an older family member's own experience.
-We hope the information on our website helps to shed some light on the fraternity and sorority community at Gettysburg, but if there are any additional questions or concerns, feel free to e-mail firstname.lastname@example.org or call 717.337.6304 at any time.
+We hope the information on our website helps to shed some light on the fraternity and sorority community at Gettysburg, but if there are any additional questions or concerns, feel free to e-mail email@example.com or call 717.337.6304 at any time.

 Our Fraternities and Sororities

-Alpha Chi Rho, Alpha Tau Omega, Lambda Chi Alpha, Phi Delta Theta, Phi Gamma Delta (FIJI), Phi Kappa Psi, Sigma Alpha Epsilon, Sigma Chi, and Sigma Nu
+Alpha Chi Rho, Alpha Phi Alpha, Alpha Tau Omega, Lambda Chi Alpha, Phi Delta Theta, Phi Gamma Delta (FIJI), Phi Kappa Psi, Sigma Alpha Epsilon, Sigma Chi, and Sigma Nu

-Alpha Delta Pi, Alpha Omicron Pi, Chi Omega, Delta Gamma, Gamma Phi Beta, Sigma Sigma Sigma, Zeta Phi Beta
+Alpha Delta Pi, Alpha Omicron Pi, Chi Omega, Delta Gamma, Delta Sigma Theta, Gamma Phi Beta, Sigma Sigma Sigma, Zeta Phi Beta

 We encourage you to learn more about individual chapters by visiting out Reports and Statistics page.
 There you can view the GPA and conduct history of the chapters as well as their results from our annual evaluation process.
 Other great resources to learn about the organizations at Gettysburg College include www.gburggreeks.com, local chapter websites, and national organizational websites.